nanliu/stack_builder/README.md

-installation instructions:
+# Installation

+create EC2 account.
-create the following groups:
+create keypair in appropriate EC2 region. create the following security groups:
   - default - 80 open icmp all, tcp 22
   - puppetmaster - open tcp 8140

 ensure that rubygems are installed (apt-get install rubygems)

-install the latest version of puppet (2.7.12)
+install the latest version of puppet (2.7.12) from apt.puppetlabs.com

 install puppet cloud provisioner and add its lib directory to RUBYLIB mkdir ~/dev/